-After almost 2 weeks of working through my nights and sightseeing with my days, I was spent!
-And since it seems the #1 thing to do here on Langkawi is relax, that’s exactly what I did.
-When in Rome, you know!
+After almost 2 weeks of working through my nights and sightseeing with my days, I am spent!
+And since it seems the #1 thing to do here on Langkawi is relax, that’s exactly what I decide to do.

-I spend my first night at the Westin Langkawi and the second at the Sheraton Resort Langkawi.
-Since they were on opposite sides of the island, I figured this would allow me to see more of Langkawi during my short stay.
+I spend my first night at the Westin Langkawi.
+And the second at the Sheraton Resort Langkawi.
+Since they are on opposite sides of the island, I figure this will allow me to see more of Langkawi during my short stay.

 The taxi process here is simple: fixed (and reasonable) rates, no meters, prepaid at the taxi desk.
-My 20-minute ride to the opposite side of the island to the Westin only ran me about $8 US.
+My 20-minute ride to the opposite side of the island to the Westin only runs me about $8 US.
 Not bad at all.

 The Westin Langkawi

-The suite they had upgraded me to was lovely but on too low a floor to have much of a view.
+The suite they upgraded me to is lovely, but on too low a floor to have much of a view.
 So, I set out to explore the resort a little before ultimately crashing on a lounge chair at the “Boulder Pool” for the rest of the afternoon.

-Unfortunately, the Westin is located on the eastern side of the island so the sunset wasn’t much to speak of but I did have a great dinner at the hotel restaurant – I was very happy to have something other than Thai food!
+Unfortunately, the Westin is located on the eastern side of the island so the sunset isn’t much to speak of.
+But I do enjoy a great dinner at the hotel restaurant and it’s nice to finally have something other than Thai food!

 The Sheraton Langkawi

 The resort blends with its natural surroundings and animals can be spotted throughout the property.
-I didn’t know this until I was sitting in the lobby waiting on my room to be ready and a monkey walked right across the balcony about 20 feet from me.
+I didn’t know this until I was sitting in the lobby waiting on my room to be ready.
+A monkey literally walked right across the balcony about 20 feet from me.

-When I inquired at the front desk what type of monkey that might have been, I was given an entire brochure detailing the types of animals found on property and where they are most likely to be seen.
+I inquire at the front desk what type of monkey that was?
+At which point I’m given an entire brochure detailing the types of animals found on property and where they are most likely to be seen.
 Excellent!

-That evening I enjoyed an excellent sunset from the hotel’s beach followed by a great meal in town.
+That evening I enjoy an excellent sunset from the hotel’s beach followed by a great meal in town.